Deathspike/deepdanbooru-lora/README.md

 ## Step 4: Manual work

 Your screen grabs are now tagged and filtered.
+You will want to look through the keyframes and remove incorrect matches or problematic screen grabs.
+In my experience about 95% was correct, but a few mismatches did exist.
 The rest is LoRA training.
 Good luck.